 nettle for hormones with dried and fresh leaves

-With so many “new” and exotic herbs on the market it’s easy to forget about the basic yet powerful plants that we can use for our hormones.
-And that’s why today’s post is all about using stinging nettle for hormones.
+With so many “new” and exotic herbs on the market it’s easy to forget about the everyday plants that have traditionally been used to support our health.
+And that’s why this article is all about using stinging nettle for hormones.

 When you brush up against fresh nettle leaves, they release a chemical that stings.

-But luckily that stinging effect goes away once they’re dried or cooked!
+But luckily that stinging effect goes away once they’re dried, cooked or basically processed in some way!

 And that allows us to benefit from the many benefits that nettles have to offer.

-So, in this post we’re going to cover the various ways in which stinging nettle could help to boost energy, support the thyroid, improve hair loss and so much more.
+So, in this post you’re going to discover all the ways in which stinging nettle could support your energy, thyroid, hair growth and so much more.

 And then we’ll wrap things up by looking at one of the single best ways to add nettles to your diet.